barsoom/devbook/deploy_without_downtime/README.md

 * A migration is only safe if the old app works with the new state of the DB.

+* A migration is not safe if it locks the DB for long.

+Specifically:

 * **Adding columns** is always safe.

 * **Removing columns** is never safe.